n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 Processing a run of `<thai>` or `<lao >` text involves four top-level stages:

-1. Applying the language substitution features from GSUB
+1. Applying the language substitution features from <abbr>GSUB</abbr>
 2. Decomposing all Am vowel signs
 3. Reordering sequences of marks
 4. Applying all positioning features from GPOS